CoreCrafted-Network/server-docs/index.rst

 CoreCrafted Reference Manual
 =============================

+.. attention:: This reference manual (i.e. documentation) site is currently under remake.
+All pull requests on the repository of this site will be halted and stopped updating.
+Expect outdated informations here

 Welcome to the CoreCrafted Network Server Documentation

 This documentation is aimed provide information and tutorial about our network servers.
 However, if you encountered problems,